ujwalsahu123/Stargazer/README.md

 Just for fun .

-most people are too buys in this world and they dont see up the sky , ignore the true reality . i felt the same and wanna make something to solve the problem i faced . as a beginner in stargazing its very hard to do it . there is no cheap and quick think which can be infomative and fun . sterallium and night sky are great , but they are not enough .
+most people are too buys in this world and they dont see up the sky , ignore the true reality . i felt the same and dived into whats beyond the sky , wanna make something to solve the problem i faced . as a beginner in stargazing its very hard to do it . there is no cheap and quick thing which can be infomative and fun . sterallium and night sky are great , but they are not enough .

 The stargazer is device which uses a green laser to point to any celestial object selected by the user. you just need to install stellarium and select an object . the device will automatically point the lazer to it . dosent matter what your location , time , device orientation is .             (credits-jjrobots)